*** Click HERE to enjoy Saren’s episode on the 3 in 30 Podcast. It covers everything in this post.

 3. Talk less, hug more and let them feel their feelings.

 You’ve heard about how important 6 second hugs are.
 Older kids often aren’t really into hugs.
-But when we just wrap them into a hug, they usually go with it and sometimes you have to insist.
+But when we just wrap them into a hug, they usually soften up after a few seconds and go with it.
 My kids get a hug or we do a little family huddle on the way out the door each morning.
 They get a kiss each night.
+They may not ever say that they like this physical affection but I can really feel the difference when I focus on doing these things.

 Physical barriers and emotional barriers can go hand in hand and as kids grow up, the regular physical connection with our kids that is so much a part of parenting young children naturally declines.
 But it shouldn’t go away!
 Some kids are prickly and stiffen with a hug.
 It’s important to respect that some teenagers aren’t comfortable with a lot of physical affection.
-But I believe that every kid needs at least a hug a day wheither they like it or not!
-And the more consistent I am with hugs, the more they accept and even seem to like it.
+But I believe that every kid needs at least a hug a day whether they like it or not!
+And the more consistent I am with hugs, a kiss on the forehead at night, or simply a hand on their shoulder or a back scratch when I’m sitting by them, the more they accept and even seem to like it.

 It’s a lot easier to talk to a kid about something serious when you have your arm around them on your hand on their knee.
 That physical connection makes the emotional connection easier.
-And becuase it’s a little awkward to hug or put your hand on your teenager for too long, it can help us to be more brief in what we have to say to our kids.
+And because it’s a little awkward to hug or put your hand on your teenager for too long, it can help us to be more brief in what we have to say to our kids.
 Shorter is almost always better when it comes to talking to our kids about sensitive topics.
+I’ve definitely been guilty of saying too much to my kids when things are hard.
+Lately, I’ve really worked on saying less and hugging more – and it works!

 Here are a couple recent examples of how more hugs and less words can work when teens are worked up about something: